artemeknyazev/ts-experiments/README.md

 ## Contents

+- [Workflows/Sagas](/src/workflows) -- musings on a workflow framework for microservices influenced by talk ["Data Consistency in Microservice Using Sagas"](https://www.youtube.com/watch?v=txlSrGVCK18)
 - [Deferred Computations](/src/deferred-computations) -- a number of utilities for deferring computations, including
   - `Pr`, a `Promise`-like data type for sync/async computations conforming to `Monad` laws
   - Cat's-like `Eval` data structure for sync computations